Jac0xb/lighthouse/docs/src/pages/assert/account-delta.md

 ## AssertAccountDelta Instruction

-The **AssertAccountDelta** instruction is similar to [AssertAccountData](/assert/account-data) and [AssertAccountInfo](/assert/account-info) instructions but with the key difference of allowing you to compare one account's data with another account's data or **AccountInfo**.
+The **AssertAccountDelta** instruction is similar to [AssertAccountData](/assert/account-data) and [AssertAccountInfo](/assert/account-info) instructions but with the key difference of allowing you to compare one account's data with another account's data or `AccountInfo`.

 ### Example: Storing lamports into a memory account and asserting on the delta.

-You may want to see assert on the lamport delta of an account during a transaction.
+You may want to assert on the lamport delta of an account during a transaction.
-To do this we can use the [Memory](/memory) account and instructions that lighthouse offers.
-This involves writing the lamports of user's account into a memory account and asserting on the delta.
+To do this we can use the [memory account](/memory) and delta assertion instructions that lighthouse offers.
+This involves writing the lamports of user's account into a memory account and asserting on the delta change.

-{% dialect-switcher title="" %}
+{% dialect-switcher title="Memory write + delta assertion transaction" %}
 {% dialect title="Rust" id="rust" %}
 {% totem %}